43 Sights in Weimar, Germany (with Map and Images)

 Show sight on map

-The Leutra sources are three karst and fault sources of the Leutra in the park on the Ilm in Weimar.
-The source is on the right of the Ilm south of the star bridge at the foot of the horn.
-At the end of the 18th century, two of the sources were artistically designed as Sphinx grotto and as a so -called ox eye.
-The Sphinx grotto was built in 1784 by Duke Carl August by Martin Gottlieb Klauer, who created it after designs by Georg Melchior Kraus.
+The Leutra Springs are three karst and fault springs of the Leutra in the Park an der Ilm in Weimar.
+The source is located on the right side of the Ilm south of the Sternbrücke at the foot of the Horn.
+Two of the springs were artistically designed at the end of the 18th century as a sphinx grotto and as a so-called ox eye.
+The Sphinx Grotto was built in 1784 at the behest of Duke Carl August by Martin Gottlieb Klauer, who created it according to designs by Georg Melchior Kraus.
 The ensemble is one of the oldest facilities in the park and is now part of the World Heritage Site "Classical Weimar".

 Wikipedia: Leutraquelle in Weimar (DE)